Coalery/Coalery/README.md

 ## What I did

-- HwaMyeong High school (2018 ~ 2020)
+- Student of HwaMyeong High school (2018 ~ 2020)

   - Founder of Programming Club, Teaching Java (2019)

-- Kyung Hee University Computer Science and Engineering (2021 ~)
+- Student of Kyung Hee University Computer Science and Engineering (2021 ~)

 - Administrator of SW Kakao Open Chat (2019 ~)